Skip to content

 ConsoleAlways — it’s the only sink

-• Dev workstation running ./build/bin/helix-screen --test -vv from a shell → console sink on, colored output to terminal.
+• ./build/bin/helix-screen --test -vv from a shell → console sink on, colored output to terminal.

 • ssh -t pi 'helix-screen ...' → tty allocated → console sink on.

-• SysV daemon launch where stdout is redirected to a file → not a tty → console sink off.
+• SysV daemon launch where stdout is redirected to a file → console sink off, even though the launcher passed --log-level.

-• systemd daemon launch where stdout is captured by journald → not a tty → console sink off (journald already has the structured stream via the journal sink).
+• systemd daemon launch where stdout is a journald socket → console sink off (journald already has the structured stream via the journal sink).

 Reading --test Logs When stdout Isn’t a TTY